brf-f/Kazakh-Invader-bot/README.md

 # Kazakh Invader bot
  A discord bot for discord friend groups.

+<h5> You can invite the bot to your server with this link: https://discord.com/api/oauth2/authorize?client_id=1099669706446753904&permissions=8&redirect_uri=http%3A%2F%2Flocalhost%3A53134&response_type=code&scope=bot%20messages.read%20applications.commands </h5>

-<h6>If you want to use this bot for yourself you will have to run it yourself either locally or through a hosting service</h6>
+<h3>If you want to use this bot for yourself you will have to run it yourself either locally or through a hosting service</h3>

 <h2> How to run this bot </h2>